How to Attend Startup Weekend

 Todd Jones: Exactly.

-Jake Hinton: Okay, so friends,
+Jake Hinton: Okay, so friends, family can show up.

 Todd Jones: Yeah, we encourage people to invite their friends and family.
 It is a stiff competition, people take it very, very seriously, but at the end of the day, it’s all about learning something new, learning how to start a business in a short amount of time, and having fun.